menu

 Setting & Lifestyle

-Because of many things, Lena is a great place for families with children to consider.
-First of all, many other families with children live here, making Lena a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Lena has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Lena is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lena’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

 The people who call Lena home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lena residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lena include Irish, Scottish, English, German, and Scots-Irish.
+Important ancestries of people in Lena include English, Irish, Scottish, French, and Scots-Irish.

 The most common language spoken in Lena is English.
-Other important languages spoken here include African languages and Arabic.
+Other important languages spoken here include Spanish and African languages.

 Notable & Unique Neighborhood Characteristics